-Like fruit juice production, the separation of grape remnants from grape juice is a critical step in the large-scale production of wine.
+Like fruit juice production, separating grape remnants from grape juice is a critical step in the large-scale production of wine.
 A self-cleaning Alfa Laval centrifuge is ideal for separating the organic grape juice from the sediment after fermentation to produce clear wine.
 All wine producers, including red, white, and carbonated wines, use Alfa Laval wine centrifuges to process wine.

 Alfa Laval centrifuges can separate the fine suspended solids from the liquid from acceptable aluminum salts to zinc compounds.
 Also, being a flow-through type separator, the separation efficiency of an Alfa Laval centrifuge is consistent compared to filters that need media replacement.

 A reaction between different solutions precipitates chemical ingredients.
 The reaction creates ingredients in the form of small or nano-suspended particles.
 Often, the specific gravity of these particles is much higher than the solution; therefore, they are easy to separate with an Alfa Laval disc centrifuge.